LunaAmora/4orth/README.md

 export update "update"
 ```

-This exports the necessary procs that Wasm4 needs to call when the complied wasm file is executed.
+This exports the desired procs to be called by Wasm4 or other Wasm runtimes.

 # Others